GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/updating-large-sets-of-data/en.md

 ## Executing the GraphQL query recursively

-The solution above involves bash scripting.
-Would it be possible to have that same logic already performed within the GraphQL query itself?
+Because the solution above involves bash scripting, it must be executed via the CLI (or some admin panel or tool), limiting its use.

-If executing a single GraphQL query affecting thousands of resources makes the system crash, we can adapt the query to execute itself recursively, affecting a handful of resources each time, until all resources have been updated.
+We can replicate the same logic into the GraphQL query itself, thus allowing us to execute it already within WordPress (even already storing it as a GraphQL Persisted Query).

-We can then split the
+The GraphQL query below executes itself recursively, with the goal of updating thousands of resources in stages, with each stage affecting a handful of resources only, as to not overload the system all at once.

-Use query:
+When first invoked, the GraphQL query divides the total number of resources to update into segments (calculated using the provided `$limit` variable), and executes itself via a new HTTP request for each of the segments (passing over the corresponding `$offset` as a variable), thus updating only a subset of all resources at a given time.
+Once all resources have been updated, the execution of the GraphQL query reaches the end:

 ```graphql
 query ExportExecute(